Representing Accident Victims Throughout Westchester & The Hudson Valley

 We will help you navigate the no-fault insurance laws and negotiate with the insurance company to obtain the compensation you deserve.
 We will also determine if there are grounds to pursue a personal injury claim.
 By conducting a thorough investigation, gathering critical evidence, and identifying and interviewing witnesses, we will establish the other driver’s liability.
 We will help you recover damages for pain and suffering, lost wages, medical and rehabilitative costs, property damage and loss of future earnings.
 The road to recovery after an automobile accident is long, don’t take it alone.
 Call our office or fill out a contact form today for a free consultation.

-The law office of Michael LoGiudice routinely represents automobile accident victims in the greater New York area including Manhattan, Queens, Brooklyn, the Bronx, and Westchester, Putnam, Dutchess, and Nassau and Suffolk Counties.
+The law office of Michael LoGiudice routinely represents automobile accident victims in the greater New York area including Westchester, Putnam County, Dutchess County, Rockland County, and Brewster.